 Every time during the day when you notice that you have this judgment on your mind, try to transform it by thinking about it in a non-judgmental way.
 So, instead of saying to yourself "I'm so stupid, I'll never quit smoking", remind yourself that it's a habit that is already there and that there is nothing useful coming from judging yourself.
 Be aware and accept the new feeling of non-judgmental attitude and perhaps gradually you will reach a point where acceptingly you will try to find a solution to this problem.

 I can't think of a judgment that repetitively comes to my mind.
 Can I pick one that is relatively new?

 Yes, you can choose a judgment that is recent, it doesn't have to be an old one!
 If you remembered it, then it is perhaps one that bothers you and that you would want to mindfully look at.
 The first time you can practice the exercise with whichever judgment comes to you.
 Since you will have started thinking in this direction, maybe next time you will become aware of something that has been bothering you for a long time.

 In Part 1, I am not sure if I'm doing the mindful part of the exercise well.
 How can I be sure?

-You can use the phrases I am thinking, I have the feeling of, I want to act in (a certain way).
-Also, when describing the situation, write down what happened like you observed the situation from the side.
+You can use the phrases I am thinking, I have the feeling of, or I want to act in (a certain way).
+Also, when describing the situation, write down what happened as though you observed the situation from the outside.
 Just state the facts of the situation.
 Try to be as objective as you can.
-If the mindful part still triggers negative emotions when you read it then maybe your wording is still written in a judgmental way.
-You can check and do the exercise Mental noting again, because it might help you.
+If the mindful part still triggers negative emotions when you read it, then maybe your wording is still written in a judgmental way.
+You can check and do the exercise Mental Noting again, because it might help you.

 I am not sure that it is such a big problem when I think judgmentally about things.